antrea-io/antrea/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+If you believe this bug is a security issue, please don't use this template and follow our [security guidelines](/SECURITY.md)

 **To Reproduce**
 Steps to reproduce the behavior.